 Download “The Impact Investing Market in the COVID-19 Context: Due Diligence” below and scroll down for a full list of issue briefs published by the R3 Coalition.

 About the R3 Coalition: Launched in May 2020, the Response, Recovery, and Resilience Investment Coalition (R3 Coalition) aims to streamline impact investing efforts that will address the large-scale social and economic consequences of COVID-19.
 This initiative is a collaboration across prominent impact investing networks – managed by the Global Impact Investing Network as the organizing body.
-The R3 Coalition is financially supported by a group of leading foundations including: David and Lucile Packard Foundation, Ford Foundation, John D. and Catherine T. MacArthur Foundation, Open Society Foundations, The Rockefeller Foundation, and Sorenson Impact Foundation.
+The R3 Coalition is financially supported by a group of leading foundations including: David and Lucile Packard Foundation, the DOEN Foundation, Ford Foundation, John D. and Catherine T. MacArthur Foundation, Open Society Foundations, The Rockefeller Foundation, and Sorenson Impact Foundation.
 Along with the GIIN, initial Partner Networks include Aspen Network of Development Entrepreneurs (ANDE), AVPN, B Lab, Confluence Philanthropy, Association of European Development Finance Institutions (EDFI), European Venture Philanthropy Association (EVPA), India Impact Investors Council (IIC), Mission Investors Exchange (MIE), Synergos, Toniic, and U.S. Impact Investing Alliance.
 See more here>